 If you are eligible for reinstatement at the time that you apply for a RDP, you are required to demonstrate that if granted a license you will not endanger the public safety and welfare.
 You are not required to demonstrate that you have an undue hardship.

-Under Illinois law, there are several different types of RDPs available to you: employment, medical care, alcohol/drug rehabilitative activities (e.g., Alcoholic Anonymous meetings), childcare or elder care.
+Under Illinois law, there are several different types of RDPs available to you: employment, medical care, alcohol/drug rehabilitative activities (e.g., Alcoholics Anonymous meetings), child care or elder care.
 These hardship licenses may be granted for the purpose of transporting yourself or a member of your household.

 If ineligible for any of the Illinois hardship licenses mentioned above, a driver may be eligible for a BAIID Required Permit.
 The BAIID Required Permit is limited to five days per week, eight hours per day, and a 200 mile radius from the driver's home.
 This permit is extremely limited in application, as the driver must not be able to show eligibility for any of the other Restricted Driving Permits available under Illinois law.

 If you are revoked for DUI, as a condition of being granted a RDP, you may be required to drive on a Breath Alcohol Ignition Interlock Device (“BAIID”).